Dem Governors Express Confidence in Biden After Meeting Him

-"We were honest about the feedback that we were getting," Maryland Governor Wes Moore told reporters after the meeting at the White House.
-New York Governor Kathy Hochul said she felt confident after the meeting.
+"We were honest about the feedback that we were getting," Maryland Gov. Wes Moore told reporters after the meeting at the White House.
+New York Gov. Kathy Hochul said she felt confident after the meeting.

 © 2024 Thomson/Reuters.
 All rights reserved.